 current opportunities

-George and Sue Lane Preserve
+Spring Turkey Hunting - Riverview Natural Area, George and Sue Lane Preserve

 Each hunter who is granted a bow permit is allowed to bring 1-2 Apprentice Hunters (though the total hunters in a single monthly session is not to exceed 12).
 The permitted hunter is responsible for the safety of the apprentice hunter and to ensure they follow the rules listed.

-To apply: those interested in bow hunting deer at the George and Sue Lane Preserve are encouraged to download, read and complete the 2023 Bow Hunting Application.
-Please email your completed application and a copy of your hunting license to Benjamin VanDyke by September 15th, 2023 to be considered. |
+All hunters are required to apply for a hunting permit to hunt the property.
+Those interested in bow hunting deer at the George and Sue Lane Preserve are encouraged to download, read and complete the 2024 Bow Hunting Application.
+Please email your completed application and a photo copy of your hunting license to Benjamin VanDyke by August 20th, 2024 to be considered.

 Payments